subugoe/metrics-website/pages/en/events/upcoming.md

 ---
 <!-- Start editing content here-->

 Visit the following events to meet members of the \*metrics project team:

+### GBV Verbundkonferenz: 29. - 30.
+August 2018, Kiel

+From the 29th to the 30th of August 2018 there will be the 22.
+Verbundkonferenz des Gemeinsamen Bibliotheksverbundes (GBV) in Kiel.
+Host of the conference will be ZBW – Leibniz-Informationszentrum Wirtschaft - and the Universitätsbibliothek Kiel.
+You may find further information [here](https://verbundkonferenz.gbv.de/).

 ### Workshop on Open Citations: 3.
 5. September 2018, Bologna (Italy) {#OpenCitations}